I once had a long-term substitute teacher, whose last name was — and I’m not making this up — Teach.

 Had it been any other year, Ms. Teach’s remarks about her last name probably wouldn’t have inspired as much fear as they did those days in fourth grade, when our entire history curriculum centered on North Carolina’s past.

 Fresh on the brain were fantastic images of buccaneers, of plundering, pillaging, and effectively terrorizing the coast of summer vacations spent.
 A child’s imagination is a hard place to separate fact from fiction.
-If there were a lesson to be learned here, it was to never test your luck with a person whose last name is Teach.
+If there was a lesson to be learned here, it was to never test your luck with a person whose last name is Teach.

 But maybe, just maybe, our perceptions of 18th-century pirates and who they were have been largely wrong all along.

 That was the surprise I had in store for me when setting out to explore the reason why many pirates seemingly found a haven in North Carolina’s waters.